cyberark/conjur/design/proposals/proxy-support/proxy-support.md

 # Maintaining Requester IP Addresses <!-- omit in toc -->

-For customers running Conjur behind a Load Balancer, they find themselves unable to use CIDR restrictions on Hosts or Layers.
-They also find the client IP address in audit events is that of the load balancer, not the requesting client.
+When Conjur (or DAP) are run behind a load balancer, users are unable to use CIDR restrictions on Hosts or Layers.
+Furthermore, Load Balancer IP address appears in Audit logs instead of the true client IP address.
 This is because Conjur references the last entry in the `X-Forwarded-For` header.

-This design decision was conscious, and meant to prevent IP spoofing.
-We have reached a point where customers need a mechanism to add known proxies to Conjur to identify the true requesting client.
+This decision was conscious, and meant to prevent IP spoofing.
+We have reached a point where customers need a mechanism to add known proxies to Conjur/DAP to identify the true identity of the requesting client.

 This design document is meant to provide a possible solution to the challenge of identifying the client IP while preventing IP spoofing.

 - [Current Request Flow](#current-request-flow)
 - [Proposed Solution (Summary)](#proposed-solution-summary)